ubclaunchpad/LP-website/handbook/tools/social-media.md

 ### Medium

-Our Medium publication can accept posts from anyone - just reach out to get your Medium account added as an editor, and we can publish your posts under our shared publicatin!
+Our Medium publication can accept posts from anyone - just reach out to get your Medium account added as an editor, and we can publish your posts under our shared publication!

 ### LinkedIn